RefianPrimadia/Virtual-Board/README.md

 # Virtual Whiteboard (Hand Gesture Controlled)

 A simple virtual whiteboard built with Python, OpenCV, and MediaPipe Hand Landmarker.
-Draw and erase on your screen using only hand gestures captured through your webcam — no mouse, no touchscreen, no extra hardware.
+Draw and erase on your screen using only hand gestures captured through your webcam no mouse, no touchscreen, w/ no extra hardware

 ## Description